x00tex/hackTheBox/Boxes/linux/Retired/academy/README.md

   - Role management resources provide a facility to manage roles used to determine resource access for users.
   - `roleid` set either a name or number eg. `user` or `0`

-* intercept register request in burp found roleid perameter
+* intercept register request in burp found roleid parameter

       uid=test1&password=test1&confirm=test1&roleid=0